Intelligent-Systems-MSc/Music-genre-classification/README.md

 This repository aims to provide an implementation of the [Experimenting with Musically Motivated Convolutional Neural Networks](https://nubo.ircam.fr/index.php/s/27NkneQw8oBnY8P) problem with some adjustements.

-The problem is to classify music genres based on the spectrogram of a music file.
+The problem is to classify music genres based on the audio features representation of a music file.

 ## Dataset
 The dataset is the GTZAN music genre collection composed of **1000** music files from **10** genres.

 ## Pre-processing
 The dataset is pre-processed in the following way :